WasanthaK/cleanops/HANDOVER.md

 ---

+## ⚡ AUTONOMOUS DEVELOPMENT INSTRUCTIONS

+**Client is traveling and unavailable for questions.
+You MUST work autonomously.**

+### Decision-Making Authority
+✅ **You have full authority to:**
+- Make all technical implementation decisions
+- Choose libraries, packages, and tools that best fit the requirements
+- Design database schemas and API endpoints
+- Implement error handling and validation strategies
+- Write tests and documentation
+- Refactor code for better quality
+- Fix bugs and issues you discover
+- Create branches and commit code

+### Default Assumptions (Use These If Unsure)
+1. **Security:** Always err on the side of more security (encryption, validation, rate limiting)
+2. **Testing:** Write tests for all new features (aim for >80% coverage)
+3. **Error Handling:** Implement comprehensive error handling with user-friendly messages
+4. **Logging:** Add detailed logging for debugging (use Winston or similar)
+5. **Documentation:** Document all new APIs in OpenAPI spec
+6. **Code Style:** Follow existing code patterns in the codebase
+7. **Validation:** Validate all inputs using class-validator decorators
+8. **Performance:** Implement pagination for list endpoints (default 50 items)
+9. **Mobile-First:** Any UI work must be touch-optimized and responsive
+10. **Offline-First:** Workers must be able to function without internet

+### When Making Choices
+- **Library Selection:** Choose the most popular, well-maintained option (check npm trends)
+- **API Design:** Follow RESTful conventions already established in the codebase
+- **Database Design:** Follow existing Prisma schema patterns
+- **UI/UX:** Match existing component styles and patterns
+- **Configuration:** Use environment variables for all secrets/settings

+### What NOT to Do
+❌ Do not wait for clarification - make informed decisions and document them ❌ Do not skip tests - write them as you build features ❌ Do not hardcode values - use configuration
+❌ Do not break existing functionality - run tests before committing ❌ Do not implement features outside Phase 1-3 priorities

+---

 ## 🎯 Project Overview

 CleanOps is a comprehensive work completion platform for cleaning and field service companies operating in Australia.
 The system features: